Finding a Search Suggestion Patent about Previously Submitted Searcher Queries

 If the pointing documents are in turn the targets of links from other relevant documents, they can be more relevant, and the first document can be particularly relevant because it is the target of relevant (or even highly relevant) documents.
 Such a technique may be the determinant of a document’s relevance or one o multiple determinants.
 The technique works in some systems that treat a link from one web page to another to indicate quality for the latter page.
 The page with the most such quality indicators is higher than others.
 Appropriate techniques can identify and eliminate attempts to cast false votes to drive up the relevance of a page artificially.

 - There is another step that could potentially make some results even more relevant that involve what is referred to as a rank modifier engine:

 To further improve such traditional document ranking techniques, the ranking engine can receive an additional signal from a rank modifier engine to assist in determining an appropriate ranking for the documents.
 The rank modifier engine provides one or more prior models, or one or more measures of relevance for the documents based on one or more prior models, which can be used by the ranking engine to improve the search results’ ranking provided to the user.
 In general, a prior model represents a background probability of document result selection given the values of multiple selected features, as described further below.
 The rank modifier engine can perform one or more of the operations described below to generate the one or more prior models, or the one or more measures of relevance based on one or more prior models.

 This is a more detailed description of ranking than we normally see at Google.
 The section above references a Rank Modifier Engine that will be described in more detail further down this post

 Indexing, Scoring, Ranking, and Using a Rank Modifier Engine

-The information retrieval system from this patent includes a number of different components:
+The information retrieval system from this patent includes many different components:

 - Indexing engine